OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 Learn more about [Octo.exe](/docs/api-and-integration/octo.exe-command-line/index.md) and the arguments it accepts.
 If you wanted to, you could even deploy automatically to a test environment using the `--deployto` parameter, without using Bamboo's deploy plans.
 :::

-## Deploying releases with Octopus and Bamboo deployment plans
+## Deploying releases with Octopus and Bamboo deployment plans {#Bamboo-DeployingreleaseswithOctopusandBamboodeploymentplans}

 In the previous steps, we configured a Bamboo build plan that: